reuk/wayverb/docs_source/context.md

 The fundamental goals of the project are:

-* **Accuracy**: Provide a way of generating accurate impulse responses of arbitrary enclosed spaces.
+* **Accuracy**: Provide a way of generating accurate, physically-plausible impulse responses of arbitrary enclosed spaces.
 * **Efficiency**: Ensure that the simulation is fast.
 Simulations times should be minutes, rather than hours or days.
 * **Accessibility**: It should be possible for someone with no programming